8 Proven Strategies to Eliminate Billing Mistakes

 2. Conduct Insurance Verification in Advance

-Insurance coverage varies with health plan, modifications in payer policies, or if the patient switches to a new payer or health plan.
-Administrative staff often rely on the existing insurance details provided by patients, especially for regular patients, leading to errors in eligibility.
+Insurance coverage varies with health plan, payer policies, or if the patient switches to a new payer or health plan.
+Administrative staff often rely on previously provided insurance information, especially for returning patients, which leads to eligibility errors.

-To mitigate the risk of error in insurance coverage and provide patients with an accurate estimate of their financial obligations, the administrative staff should conduct eligibility checks during the appointment scheduling process and again on the day of the visit.
+To mitigate errors in insurance coverage and provide patients with an accurate estimate of their financial obligations, administrative staff should conduct eligibility checks during the appointment scheduling process and again on the day of the visit.

 Here are some key steps for robust insurance verification: